merazlab/3D-VoxGAN/README.md

 ## Release

-Souce code is Publicly available in November First weak.
+Souce code will be publicly available by november first week.

 ## How to use Code
 Requirements